 In 2023, we will publish a funding guideline.
-Project support will strengthen Nature-based Climate Action and the resilience of natural rural ecosystems.
+Project support will strengthen nature-based climate action and the resilience of natural rural ecosystems.
 We will foster synergies between combatting climate change, conserving or enhancing biodiversity, making rural areas more attractive and taking precautionary action against the impacts of climate change.
 The funding guideline sets out priorities and establishes the selection procedure for projects.
 To prevent duplication of support, a clear distinction will be drawn between this programme and the responsibilities of the Länder, as well as existing support instruments such as the GAK and the Federal Programme for Adaptation of Urban Spaces to Climate Change.

-7.13 Supporting Nature-based Climate Action in businesses under the KfW environment programme
+7.13 Supporting nature-based climate action in businesses under the KfW Environmental Protection Programme